| RFC-0110: Reboot for termination of critical components | |

 Component-scoped events must be routed from every critical component to the

 supervisor.
-For critical components that are a child of core
+For critical components that are a child of core, this requires

 two changes: